ogomb/challengeOne/README.md

 THE PROJECT

-The project is built using Flask framework of python programming language.
+The project is built using Flask framework and python programming language.

 Application explained: